Manichaeism: The Ancient Religion that Rivaled Christianity

 Mani was born in 216 AD in Mesopotamia to parents who were members of the religious sect of Elcesaites.
 Mani’s father, upon worshiping in a temple, claimed to have heard a voice that urged him to abstain from wine, women, and meat.
 To obey the voice, Mani’s father emigrated south, with Mani, to join the Mughtasilah, or Mandaean Baptists.

 - Second Moon Uprising: How Science and Skullduggery Helped an 8th Century Prophet Raise a Revolt

 - Saint Augustine of Hippo and His Detours on the Long and Winding Path to Christianity

 Detail of Mani's Birth, showing the newborn has emerged from the chest of his mother. ( Public Domain )

-At this time, Mani had his first revelation, and it is said the angel Eltaum appeared before him and told him to leave the Mandaeans, live chastely, and to proclaim himself to the people after the passage of twelve years’ time.
-He proclaimed himself on Sunday, 20 March, A.D.
-242, saying to the people: “As once Buddha came to India, Zoroaster to Persia, and Jesus to the lands of the West, so came in the present time, this prophecy through me, the Mani, to the land of Babylonia.”
+At this time, Mani had his first revelation.
+The angel Eltaum appeared before him and told him to leave the Mandaeans, live chastely, and to proclaim himself to the people after the passage of 12 years’ time.
+He proclaimed himself on Sunday, March 20, 242 AD, saying to the people: “As once Buddha came to India, Zoroaster to Persia, and Jesus to the lands of the West, so came in the present time, this prophecy through me, the Mani, to the land of Babylonia.”
 Mani spoke as the “Apostle of the true God.”

 As he developed Manichaeism, Mani composed seven writings, including the Shabuhragan.
-His teachings focused on the origins of evil, and taught a “dualistic” view between good and evil, which appeared to reflect several religions including Babylonian, Buddhist, Chaldean, Judaic, Christian, Iranian and Zoroastrian dualism.
+His teachings focused on the origins of evil and taught a “dualistic” view between good and evil .
+These appeared to reflect several religions - including Babylonian, Buddhist, Chaldean, Judaic, Christian, Iranian, and Zoroastrian dualism.

 - The Ancient Practice of Tengriism, Shamanism and Ancient Worship of the Sky Gods